Etched Glass & Plastic Sundials

 Condition: n/a

-Comment: The 'Deutschen Uhrmacherzeitung' (German Clockmakers Journal) of 1903 reported on a "Diaphnie" sundial.
+Comments: This information was copied from a videotape movie by Hans Behrendt called "Neuzeitliche Glassonnenuhren" (Modern Glass Sundials) 1990.
+The 'Deutschen Uhrmacherzeitung' (German Clockmakers Journal) of 1903 reported on a "Diaphnie" sundial.
 Diaphanie means translucent picture.
 Behrendt calls it an eye sundial.
 The dial is part of a hemisphere.
 Toward the window the hemisphere is covered with a round dark stained glass plate with a central small hole through which a bright sunray passes and shines on the hour number ring.
 Fitted in a frame, this sundial can be hung in front of a window pane.
 The number ring can be adjusted to the window's declination.
 The advantage of this design is that no gnomon needs to be attached to the window.
-A gnomon in front of a free-hanging window pane is very inconvienient.
+A gnomon in front of a free-hanging window pane is inconvenient.
 There is no evidence that this sundial was ever built.

-Article by Fred Sawyer (121 KB): (August 1994) A Stained Glass Diptych Pattern.
+Article by Fred Sawyer: (August 1994) A Stained Glass Diptych Pattern.
 "The Compendium" Vol. 1-3 pgs.
-6-8 NASS: Here
+6-8 NASS.

-Article by Robert Terwilliger (63 KB): (pen name: Ave Amici.
+Article by Robert Terwilliger: (pen Name: Ave Amici.
 L. Papirius Cursor) (March 1995).
 Ave Amici.
 "The Compendium" Vol. 2-1 pg.
-12 NASS: Here
+12 NASS.

-Article by Thibaud Taudin-Chabot (82 KB): (August 1994) A Transparent Window Dial.
+Article by Thibaud Taudin-Chabot: (August 1994) A Transparent Window Dial.
 "The Compendium" Vol. 1-3 pgs.
-6-8 NASS: Here
+6-8 NASS.

-Maker: E Roebroeck
+Maker: E. Roebroeck

 Date: unknown (late 1900's)

-Original Location: 53°10.2' N, 6°36.7' E; Haren, Netherlands, Groningen province
+Original Location: Lat: 53° 10.2' N, Lon: 6° 36.7' E. Haren, Netherlands, Groningen province

 Present Location: unknown